 Parents manage logistics and details associated with the running of the team, including communications, transportation, meals, team activities and fundraisers.
 Parent involvement has helped assure that we work in an outstanding environment for both studying and working.
 Our parents provide meals two and sometimes three times a week, staff our study hall, and host team parties.

 Over the years, our team has reached out to many local elementary and middle schools to help them startFIRST Lego League (FLL) teams.
 We have started FLL teams at several middle and elementary schools in our district.
 We send students from our team out to these FLL teams as mentors to aid and encourage the development of these young students.
 For several years in December, we hosted the annual Des Moines FLL Regional.
 More recently we have volunteered at FLL regionals in the area and started doing weekly workshops at a local elementary school, Concord International Elementary.
 We also have supported several local FRC teams during their rookie years, such as Mount Rainier High School and Thomas Jefferson High School.
 To learn more see our Outreach page.

 Community involvement has also become increasingly important to the development of our team.
-We strive to involve both the community of Raisbeck Aviation High School as well as the local community within the surrounding area.
-Raisbeck Aviation High School does not have many athletic programs; therefore, FIRSTRobotics is one of the few competitive “sports” available to students, in addition to a Science Olympiad team, Speech and Debate team, and Ultimate Frisbee team.
-Assemblies and pep rallies are held for the team before competitions, and the entire school has attended past regionals in Seattle, Washington.
+We strive to involve both the community of our student members' schools as well as the community in the surrounding area.
 To learn more, see our Outreach page.

 While we have progressed greatly over the years, we still have much more room for improvement.
 We are aware that we will not be able to make all of the desired improvements in one year, so our systems integration team has made extensive future plans for the development of our team for years to come.